-- b) provide the Association Professional Development Committee a minimum of \$4,500 for the sponsorship of activities which in the opinion of the committee shall be of professional interest to the general faculty. - c) provide funds to support the equivalent of eight and one-half full-time professional development leaves of absence (assisted leaves) at a minimum of 70% of regular salary. - 12.3.2 Regular non-instructional faculty members shall receive two (2) weeks to engage in professional development activities per year (following the submission of the leave request form if the employee is planning to be off-campus and not on call), provided that this time can be arranged so that replacement is deemed unnecessary, but the appropriate Dean, Director or Regional Campus Principal.
+b) provide the Association Professional Development Committee a minimum of \$4,500 for the sponsorship of activities which in the opinion of the committee shall be of professional interest to the general faculty.

+- c) provide funds to support the equivalent of eight and one-half full-time professional development leaves of absence (assisted leaves) at a minimum of 70% of regular salary.
+For new assisted leaves beginning after April 1, 2021, provide funds to support the equivalent of eight and one-half full-time professional development leaves of absence (assisted leaves) at a minimum of 80% of regular salary. - Reimburse each limited term contract instructor, whose contract, or combined contracts, exceed 1 year in length, for Professional Development activities to a maximum of \$1000 \$1200 per year provided:

+1. The activities (as per Article 12.3.1.a) have been approved by the appropriate academic administrator and

+2. Receipts of expenses are submitted prior to but no later than 30 calendar days after the conclusion of the limited term contract.

+12.3.2.1 Regular non-instructional faculty members shall receive two (2) weeks per calendar year to engage in professional development activities per year (following the submission of the leave request form).
 Faculty who do not have twelve month appointments shall have this time prorated commensurate with the length of their appointment.

+Professional development time may be carried over to the following calendar year, or borrowed from future calendar years, provided at no time will the total professional activity time exceed six (6) weeks.
+If a faculty member leaves the employment of VIU and has used PD time borrowed from a future calendar year, the member shall repay the University the equivalent of the PD deficit time in salary.

-When additional professional development time is needed noninstructional faculty may, upon written application to the appropriate Dean, Director or Regional Campus Principal, receive special permission to be absent from the University.
+- 12.3.2.2 When additional professional development time is needed noninstructional faculty may, upon written application to the appropriate Dean, Director or Regional Campus Principal Administrator, receive special permission to be absent from the University. - 12.3.2.3 Where professional development activities or associated travel time, by necessity, fall on a weekend or statutory holiday, the non-instructional faculty member will receive a corresponding day off in lieu.
+The day(s) in lieu will be used with the administrative manager's approval within eight weeks of the conclusion of the professional development activity.

-- 12.3.3 Waiver of Tuition Fees for University Employees - a) Credit Courses b) Community Education Courses procedures which will be set from time to time by the Applied Programs or Learning Connections department at each campus.
+12.3.3 Waiver of Tuition Fees for University Employees

+a) Credit Courses